HVAC control system: Direct digital control

-Central controllers and most terminal unit controllers are programmable, meaning the direct digital control program code may be customized for the intended use.
+Prior to about the late 1960s, HVAC systems were controlled by pneumatics (using air pressure and tubes to move valves and dampers).
+Then, digital computerization began to replace those systems.
+Central controllers and most terminal unit controllers are programmable, meaning the direct digital control (DDC) program code may be customized for the intended use.
 The program features include time schedules, set points, controllers, logic, timers, trend logs, and alarms.
 The unit controllers typically have analog and digital inputs that allow measurement of the variable (temperature, humidity, or pressure) and analog and digital outputs for control of the transport medium (hot/cold water and/or steam).
 Digital inputs are typically (dry) contacts from a control device, and analog inputs are typically a voltage or current measurement from a variable (temperature, humidity, velocity, or pressure) sensing device.
 Digital outputs are typically relay contacts used to start and stop equipment, and analog outputs are typically voltage or current signals to control the movement of the medium (air/water/steam) control devices such as valves, dampers, and motors.

 Groups of DDC controllers, networked or not, form a layer of systems themselves.
 This "subsystem" is vital to the performance and basic operation of the overall HVAC system.
 The DDC system is the "brain" of the HVAC system.
 It dictates the position of every damper and valve in a system.
 It determines which fans, pumps, and chiller run and at what speed or capacity.
 With this configurable intelligence in this "brain", we are moving to the concept of building automation.

 Building automation system

-More complex HVAC systems can interface to Building Automation System (BAS) to allow the building owners to have more control over the heating or cooling units.
+More complex HVAC systems can interface with a Building Automation System (BAS) to allow the building owners to have more control over the heating or cooling units.
 The building owner can monitor the system and respond to alarms generated by the system from local or remote locations.
 The system can be scheduled for occupancy or the configuration can be changed from the BAS.
 Sometimes the BAS is directly controlling the HVAC components.

 Depending on the BAS different interfaces can be used.

 Today, there are also dedicated gateways that connect advanced VRV / VRF and Split HVAC Systems with Home Automation and BMS (Building Management Systems) controllers for centralized control and monitoring, obviating the need to purchase more complex and expensive HVAC systems.
-In addition, such gateway solutions are capable of providing remote control operation of all HVAC indoor units over the internet incorporating a simple and friendly user interface.
+In addition, such gateway solutions are capable of providing remote control operation of all HVAC indoor units over the internet.